Leave it to beavers, seriously

 But beavers are not always welcomed by everyone.
 Because as much as they create habitat, they can disrupt it too — for humans.

-On this episode of The Wild, host Chris Morgan chews on the ways beavers can be unlikely heroes for our ecosystems with Dittbrenner and Ben Goldfarb, author of “Eager: The Surprising, Secret Life of Beavers and Why They Matter.”
+On this episode, Chris chews on the ways beavers can be unlikely heroes for our ecosystems with Ben Dittbrenner and Ben Goldfarb, author of “Eager: The Surprising, Secret Life of Beavers and Why They Matter.”